0xFireWolf/STUNExternalIP/README.md

 int getPublicIPAddress(struct STUNServer server, char* address);
 ```
 This function requires a valid STUN server and a non-null buffer to store the external IP address.
-It returns `0` on success, a negative number on error.
+It returns `0` on success or a negative number on error.
 ```
 struct STUNServer
 {